Like both water and minerals in the ground, land and top soil are resources that humans make use of.

 – Better land and soil health, and fertility, can decrease the need for fertilizers, pesticides and other agricultural chemicals, as well as intensive agricultural practices.
 This can be better for the environment via less pollution and contamination, and have other benefits.

 – May reduce pests and diseases among crops and plant life (better biodiversity decreases the risk of pests and diseases)

 – Better nutrient cycling between soil, plants and the things living and growing in soil

-– Better water filtration, retention and cycling in the soil (which can help us conserve water)
+– Better water filtration, retention and cycling in the soil (which can help process and conserve water)

-- Soil can sequester carbon more effectively from the atmosphere via plants and vegetation, and this contributes to the carbon cycle and also to climate change in a positive way
+– Better/more effective sequestration of carbon from the atmosphere via plants and vegetation, which contributes to the carbon cycle and the climate